Kyle Pruett

 Kyle D. Pruett is an author of books and columns on parenting, and is a professor of child psychiatry at Yale University.
 This researcher and practicing psychiatrist was the host of the TV series Your Child Six to Twelve with Dr. Kyle Pruett.
 He has contributed to Good Housekeeping, Child, and The New York Times.
 He has appeared as a guest on Good Morning America, Oprah, CBS This Morning, and National Public Radio.

+Pruett was also the former president and board member of Zero to Three, an early childhood development organization.

 Controversies

 Pruett has rebutted the use of his work by various opponents of same-sex marriage, saying that such usage distorted his work or was an exercise in cherry-picking.